brunnacroches/brunnacroches/README.md

 ## Hi there! 👋
 # I'm Developer FullStack! 🎭

-# I decided to learn code Then studied for 1600 itenside hours 🔥
+# I decided to learn code__ 🎒 Then studied for 1600 itenside hours 🔥

 🌱 I have experience with projects using JavaScript, Typescript, NodeJS, ReactJS, React Native, Django, Angular, Vue.js, Bootstrap and others.